Western New York Karate Center

 WEAKNESS – Attacks are likely to be fully committed, attempting to connect with a single “killing” blow.
 While likely aware of a need for defense, they can overcommit to their attack at the expense of their defense.

 STRATEGY – Bait their attack and get them to fully commit in a manner that will best play in to your response strategy.
 Strikes should be focused on damaging legs and arms to quickly lead the opponent to their sense that they are no longer able to attack.
-This person can then be reasoned with.
+This person can then be reasoned with. - Criminal – this is someone who is seeking to take what you have, usually your valuables.
+They are motivated by a sense of financial desperation and their ability to feed themselves or their family or to be able to continue to purchase addictive substances.

 STRENGTH – This person is committed to obtaining your valuables.
 They often have a strategy to their attack with the encounter having occurred in an ambush site that they chose.
 They also will have a sense of a need for defense that usually takes the form of a weapon such as a knife or a gun.
 Due to their sense of desperation, they will not likely withdraw from the encounter until they get your valuables and have often already committed to killing you if necessary.
 While often done individually, some Criminal opponents will employ a group strategy and will have accomplices to assist them in their attack.